Characterizing and Mitigating Flux Crosstalk in Superconducting Qubits-Couplers System

-\sfrefs{fig:crosstalk}(b) and 3(d) show crosstalk measurement results using MZLC.
-The horizontal and vertical axes represent the applied voltage on the source and probe flux lines, respectively, which are converted to flux quanta, named S-Flux ($\pi \Phi_{s,i}/\Phi_0$) and P-flux ($\pi \Phi_{p,i}/\Phi_0$).
-Each data point represents a frequency response (f$_\text{01}$) of the qubits (couplers) as a detector under a fixed driving frequency and a simultaneous bias of the source and probe elements.
-We set a \SI{20}{\nano s} delay between pulses to reduce the transient time effect of the flux pulse.
-The scheme hinges on detecting flux crosstalk by observing undesirable frequency shifts on the detector induced by S-Flux.
-It is worth noting that an alternative method is the Ramsey-based method, which observes the same sign and magnitude of crosstalk, as shown in Fig. 4(b) and Fig. S2 of the supplemental material~\cite{SupMat}.
-Within the S-flux ranges shown in \frefs{fig:crosstalk}(b) and (d), the $f_{\text{01}}$ of the probe elements are linearly proportional to the flux quanta of the source element, implying linear crosstalk between neighboring flux-controlled elements.
+It is worth noting that an alternative method is the Ramsey-based method~\cite{Neill2018,Sung_2021,Shi_2023_top}, which observes the same sign and magnitude of crosstalk, as shown in \fref{fig:table_mat}(b) and Fig. S2 of the supplemental material~\cite{SupMat}.
+Within the S-flux ranges shown in \frefs{fig:crosstalk}(b) and 3(d), the $f_{\text{01}}$ of the probe elements are linearly proportional to the flux quanta of the source element, implying linear crosstalk between neighboring flux-controlled elements.
 We model this linear dependence on the source frequency $f_{s,i}$ as

 where $X_{ik}=-\Delta V_{p,k}/\Delta V_{s,i}$ is the flux crosstalk coefficient obtained from the slope of \frefs{fig:crosstalk}(b) and 3(d).
 We label $X_{ik}$ as the non-diagonal elements of the flux crosstalk matrix $X$ along with its normalized diagonal term ($X_{ii}=1$).
 With $X$ measured, one can calculate the inverse matrix, which leads to a cancellation matrix $X^{-1}$.
 After applying $X^{-1}$ to reconfigure our flux pulses, the remeasured flux crosstalk maps in \frefs{fig:crosstalk}(c) and 3(e) show that the S-Flux does not affect on the transition frequency of the probe element.
 The results not only support the validity of \eref{eqn:fp_fs} but also confirm a significant suppression of flux crosstalk.
 Notably, the intercept $f_{p,i}$ extracted from \frefs{fig:crosstalk}(b) and 3(d) is a good estimate of the probe idle frequency $f_{p,k}$ after flux compensation, as shown in \frefs{fig:crosstalk}(c) and 3(e).
-We attribute these megahertz discrepancies to uncorrected long-time-scale transients of the flux pulses~\cite{Sung_2021,TMLi2024,RLi2024}.
+We attribute these megahertz discrepancies to uncorrected long-time-scale transients of the flux pulses~\cite{Sung_2021,TMLi2024,RLi2024} (see Fig. S4 and Sec.
+SIII F of~\cite{SupMat} for details).

+These megahertz discrepancies, if not corrected first with flux predistortion and then flux crosstalk compensation, lead to coherent errors that affect the 1Q gate fidelities of qubits in a multi-qubit processor having simultaneous flux pulse biasing (see Secs.
+SVI and SVII A of~\cite{SupMat} for details).